dayarthvader/message_processor/docs/system_design.md

 1. Use TCP for transport as system is not error tolerant, data integrity to be kept up.
 2. Use TCP for transport as clients can send messages in bulk, it mimics a session oriented or connection oriented connection
 3. TCP timeout can be used as end of session.

+## Logging
+1. spdlog framework is one of the best logging library for C++.
+Can be chosen as it is available in many packages, fast, supports formatting and thread safe.